This annual list of the best hot dog franchises was revised and updated on February 24, 2021.

 Hot Dog on a Stick isn’t just a hot dog on a stick – it’s a corn dog on a stick!
 The stand’s first location back in the 1940s was on Muscle Beach, which is currently being taken down and rebuilt.
 Patrons have the choice of a Nathan’s Famous all-beef hot dog, turkey dog, or veggie dog that is dipped in the Party Batter (based on the corn bread recipe of the founder’s mother) and cooked to order.
 The menu also features cheese on a stick, hand-stomped lemonade, French fries, and funnel cake sticks.

 The company has been employee-owned since 1991 when the founder died, and also successfully navigated a bankruptcy filing in 2014.
-Founded by Dave Barham in Santa Monica, California in 1946 and franchising since 1997, the number of locations currently stands at 62 (representing an overall decline from its 2013 high of 107), of which 44 are company-owned and one is located outside the US.
+Founded by Dave Barham in Santa Monica, California in 1946 and franchising since 1997, the number of locations has fallen from 105 in 2013 to the current total of 59 (down from the previously reported total of 62), of which 44 are company-owned and one is located outside the US.

 5. Dog Haus